 Collectors of Rare And Familiar Tools Society

-CRAFTS membership has grown to over 400, including many of the most knowledgeable individuals in the tool fraternity.
-Our journal, The Tool Shed, has achieved an enviable reputation and largely due to this, the Club expanded far beyond its original borders.
-We include members from more than two-thirds of the States, Canada, Great Britain, Europe and as far away as Australia.
+CRAFTS membership has grown to around 400, including many of the most knowledgeable individuals in the tool fraternity.
+Our journal, The Tool Shed, has achieved an enviable reputation and largely due to this, the club expanded far beyond its original borders.
+We include members from more than half of the States as well as from Canada, Great Britain and Europe.
+We are on Facebook, too.

 BENEFITS OF MEMBERSHIP

-All CRAFTS members are invited to meetings in High Bridge, New Jersey held the first Sunday of November, February, April, and June.
+CRAFTS members are invited to meetings in High Bridge, New Jersey held the first Sunday of February, April, June and November.
 Invited authorities speak on tool-related subjects or demonstrate their tools.
-Meetings feature tool displays, a swap and sell meet, a "Whatsit" session and lots of tool talk with fellow collectors.
+Meetings also feature a swap and sell meet in the morning, a "Whatsit?" session and lots of tool talk with fellow collectors.

 The fifth meeting is our Annual Fall Picnic.
-Every fall members get together for a great family day of good food, games, tool displays and dealer sales.
-It never rains on the CRAFTS picnic!
+Every fall members get together for a great family day of tailgate sales, educational tool displays, good food, raffles and a fun "Whatsit?" session.
+In 2024 our picnic is scheduled for September at Camp Tecumseh in Pittstown, NJ.